-(d) Capital management
+(c) Capital management

-The Group has no formal policy for capital management but management seeks to maintain a sufficient capital base for meeting the Group's operational and strategic needs, and to maintain confidence of market participants.
+The Group management seeks to maintain a sufficient capital base for meeting the Group's operational and strategic needs, and to maintain confidence of market participants.
 This is achieved with efficient cash management, constant monitoring of Group's revenues and profit, and long-term investment plans mainly financed by the Group's operating cash flows.
 Furthermore, the management ensures, before any capital reductions, that the Company will be in compliance the respective legislation norms and will maintain sufficient capital base.
 With these measures the Group aims for steady profits growth.

-(e) Security
+(d) Security

-As at 31 December 2023 and 31 December 2022, the Company's shareholding in Tsinandali Estates LLC (see note 22) is pledged in respect of Partners' Agreement and secured bank loans (see note 16 and note 17).
-Subsequent to the reporting date pledge in respect of the JSC Development Fund of Georgia (formerly JSC Partnership Fund)was revoked (see note 29).
+As at 31 December 2024 and 31 December 2023, the Company's shareholding in Tsinandali Estates LLC (see note 22) is pledged in respect of secured bank loans (see 17).
+As at 31 December 2023, the Company's shareholding in Tsinandali Estates LLC was pledged in respect of the Partners' Agreement which was revoked during 2024.

-As at 31 December 2023 and 31 December 2022, the Company's sharholdings in Georgian Hotel Management LLC, Medea Operating company LLC, Limoni 2009 LLC, Limoni Real Estate LLC and New Hotel JSC are pledged in respect of secured bank loans (see note 17).
+As at 31 December 2024 and 31 December 2023, the Company's sharholdings in Georgian Hotel Management LLC, Medea Operating company LLC, Limoni 2009 LLC, Limoni Real Estate LLC and New Hotel JSC are pledged in respect of secured bank loans (see note 17).